turbot/steampipe-plugin-azuredevops/docs/index.md

 description: "Steampipe plugin to query projects, groups, builds and more from Azure DevOps."
 og_description: "Query Azure DevOps with SQL!
 Open source CLI.
 No DB required."
 og_image: "/images/plugins/turbot/azuredevops-social-graphic.png"
+engines: ["steampipe", "sqlite", "postgres", "export"]
 ---

 # Azure DevOps + Steampipe

+[Steampipe](https://steampipe.io) is an open-source zero-ETL engine to instantly query cloud APIs using SQL.

 [Azure DevOps](https://dev.azure.com) is a software as a service (SaaS) platform that provides DevOps practices and tools for the end-to-end software life cycle.

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.

 List your Azure DevOps projects: